SquareSR/alternative-red-routes/2025 Beginner Glitchless/README.md

 #### Bruno:
 - X Accuracy + HD x5

-> Do not forget to use the Rare Candy (from Mansion) before Agatha
-> For reference Rare Candy is near the bottom of the bag, 2 below HM03

 #### Menu before Agatha:
 - Heal to 122+ HP
 - Super Potion x1-2 (+ Potion)
-- Rare Candy
+- Use Rare Candy on Nido (2 below HM03)

 #### Agatha:
 - 1st Gengar:
      - **X Special**
           - If Hypnosis hits, use the Poke Flute (2 below HM02)
-          - If confused, do NOT swap (it is not worth having to reset up the X Special).
+          - If confused, do NOT swap (it is not worth having to re-setup the X Special).
                - Yolo through confusion by continuing to attempt to get your moves off.
                - Under 57 HP, use Full Restore, but note that this does not remove confusion.
      - **EQ**